nmind/standards-checklist/checklists/bronze.md

 - [ ] Issues tracking is enabled (either through GitHub or external site).
 - [ ] Contributing guidelines (Intent of not maintenance?)
   - Adding NMinD template for users with important questions
-- [ ] [Digital Object Identifier] - (Zenodo)
+- [ ] Digital Object Identifier points to project (e.g., Zenodo)
+- [ ] For new changes to be merged, all tests need to pass

 ### Code

-- [ ] Installation instructions available.
-- [ ] Dependencies listed (External and within langugage requirements)
-- [ ] >=50% of functions written within a codebase should be documented according to its style (e.g. docstrings for R/python, help for MATLAB)
+No bronze-level requirements

 ### Testing

 Some of these can be enforced by GitHub.

-- [ ] If a package/compiled-code -- successfully builds/installs.
+- [ ] If a package / compiled-code ― successfully builds / installs.
+If containerized, container availble or build recipe succeeds
-- [ ] Some way of providing testing for the user
-    - [ ] Provide/generate/point to data for them to use, with an example usage command
+- [ ] Provide / generate / point to test data
-    - [ ] For new changes to be merged, all tests need to pass.
+- [ ] Provide instructions for users to run tests

 ### Explaination of requirements
  - Pointers on how to add these things (TODO)
  - Guiding principles (TODO)
+ - Document tools used for determining coverage (TODO)

 ### Benefits of Bronze certification:
 - [ ] Being able to cite the software in grant applications and publications!
 (DOI)